A Local’s London 4 Days Itinerary: See the Best of London

 Millennium Bridge opened in 2000 and it’s a pedestrian-only suspension bridge.
 It connects the St Paul’s Cathedral with Tate Modern, so it’s very easy to explore this area.

-Harry Potter fans will recognise it from Harry Potter and the Half-Blood Prince:
+Harry Potter fans will recognise it from Harry Potter and the Half-Blood Prince.

 Tate Modern

-Tate Modern is a modern and contemporary art gallery (museum) in London with a collection from the 1900s onwards.
+Tate Modern is a modern and contemporary art gallery in London with a collection from the 1900s onwards.
 Inside you will see Duchamp’s Fountain, Warhol’s Marilyn Diptych and Dali’s Lobster Telephone to name a few.

 While you can visit it for free, check out if there are some interesting exhibitions happening.
 I loved the Yayoi Kusama’s Infinity Room that was going on in 2022.